 The Company's restricted cash and cash equivalents include cash pledged as collateral for securities included in long-term debt.
 Cash pledged as collateral is held by a trustee in various accounts subject to use restrictions imposed by trust indentures specific to each of the Company's security issues.
 Pursuant to stipulations in these indentures, cash held in trust funds must be used for distributions as required under the specific indenture obligations.
 Restricted cash and cash equivalents consist of funds invested in highly liquid financial instruments with stated maturities of three months or less.
-The amounts may exceed limits of federally insured deposits.
+The Company has \$60,960 of funds that exceeded FDIC insurance limits as of September 30, 2023.